November 24, 2010 by Stacy McDonald

 Note: I have since been informed by various adoptive parents that, for some reason, this silence is common in young, adoptive children.
 So if you are an adoptive parent, please keep this in mind as you minister to your children.

-There is no doubt that my early years were characterized by occasional harsh words and strict discipline.
-My parents tried very hard to raise me the way they thought best.
+My parents tried very hard to raise me to be thankful.
 In an effort to teach me gratefulness to God, I was often told how fortunate I was to be adopted, since older children with handicaps were sometimes forgotten.
 They were right, and I was thankful; yet, somehow, in my mind, it made me feel like I was nothing more than a “good deed.”

 When I was about four years old, my mother gave birth to my little sister (my youngest sister was born when I was in my teens).
 I imagined that since they had their “own baby” now, they were simply “stuck” with me.
 I always viewed my sister as the beautiful and “perfect” one.
 I was the awkward, ugly, burdensome child.
 I owned that identity; and, for years, I allowed it to define me.
 I’m sure I was a hard child to figure out and I am grateful for my parents’ consistent selfless efforts to love, protect, and care for me.